 On the web site it said the hot springs were open until 9.

+On the web site it said the hot springs were open until 9.
+They closed at 8 and another guest said the same thing to the life guard.
 I think there could have been something stating bring your own breakfast to cook in your room.
 I am a diabetic and thought I could just eat there.
 We did have dinner there that was great.
 The room was hot and then at night was cold and the heater took too long to heat it up.
 We could clearly hear the guests in the next room as if they were in our room.
 Our favourite place was the hot springs.

 Shirley